CISecurity/CSAT-Docs/docs/source/CSAT Pro Deployment.md

 By default, we select generating a self-signed PKCS12 certificate, to allow for HTTPS protection to the application.
 Here we ask for 2 fields to be filled out, so we can generate the certificate for you.
 The default port for this option is **443**.

  - <b>Alias</b> - This will be the alias, as well as the key file name.
  - <b>Keystore Password</b> - This will be the password for access to the certificate.
+Must meet the requirements set on the Password Configuration page.

 ----------